 Once this step has been completed, your order will be processed and your article will go into production.
 You will receive a confirmation email for your order (and, if you selected this option, also for the Copyright Transfer Statement).

-Here you can read our Copyright Assignment for (non-Open Access) journal articles.
+Here you can read our Copyright Transfer Statement and License to Publish forms for US government and Crown Body employees for (non-Open Access) journal articles.
 You will be asked to sign this form online during the MyPublication process.

 How to access the MyPublication pages